rickymoorhouse/track-school-guidance/actions-for-education-and-childcare-settings-to-prepare-for-wider-opening-from-1-june-2020.md

 Alternative Provision (AP) settings should follow the same principles and guidance as mainstream schools and welcome back, from 1 June 2020, all children in Reception, year 1 and year 6.
-AP settings do not have a year 12, so they should also offer some face to face support for students in year 10 and year 11 to supplement their remote education, as they are approaching key transition points.
+AP settings do not have a year 12, so, from 15 June, they they should also offer some face to face support for students in year 10 and year 11 to supplement their remote education, as they are approaching key transition points.
 In line with the advice above for mainstream provision, settings should limit the numbers in attendance at any one time and aim to keep students in small groups as [set out in our guidance](https://www.gov.uk/government/publications/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings){.govuk-link}.
 Settings should also consider ways to minimise use of public transport to get to and from school at peak times, in consultation with local